India to conduct first trilateral naval exercise with Singapore, Thailand

 Jaish-e-Mohammed training to carry out underwater attack, forces on alert: Navy chief

 The exercise would involve the Indian destroyer, Ranvir.
-The Singapore frigate and the multi purpose warship of Thailand will assemble at Port Blair on September 16.
+The Singapore frigate and the multi-purpose warship of Thailand will assemble at Port Blair on September 16.
 After conducting manoeuvres the ships would disburse.

 S Jaishankar is currently in Singapore for an interactive session.
 He said earlier today that the two countries have a very robust defence relationship.
 We have just completed 25 years of uninterrupted naval exercises, which is the longest that India has with any country in the world.